M0M0KO/academicpages/_pages/about.md

 ## At a Glance

-I am a postgraduate student with medical image analysis experience, interested in embodied AI.
-My academic journey began with computer vision and object detection during my undergraduate studies, and I am now eager to explore the exciting field of embodied AI.
-I'm currently learning about systems that can interact meaningfully with the physical world while continuing to build on my experience.
+I am a postgraduate student with some initial experience in medical image analysis, interested in embodied AI.
+My academic journey began with computer vision and object detection during my undergraduate studies, and I am fortunate to continue my studies in the field of artificial intelligence.
+I am now eager to explore cutting-edge technologies like embodied intelligence, multi-agent systems, and brain-computer interfaces.

 <div class="highlight-box">
   <div class="highlight-item">